DeepMind

 and the risk models are published (with potentially dangerous

-There is an indication of a willingness to engage in risk modelling (i.e. Critical Capability Levels “can be determined by” [threat modeling]), and some evidence of partial implementation, though no explicit commitment for undertaking risk modelling for each risk domain identified.
-They state that they “aim to address […] greater precision in risk modeling”, indicating an awareness that risk models are necessary to conduct for all areas of monitored risk.
-However, more detail on how they will achieve this precision should be given.
+There is a commitment to engage in risk modelling (i.e. Critical Capability Levels “are determined by” [threat modeling]), and evidence of partial implementation, like an explicit commitment for undertaking risk modelling for each risk domain identified.

-Further, any risk models completed are not published.
-To improve, they could reference literature in which their risk models have been published, e.g. refer to (Rodriguez et al. 2025)
+However, any risk models completed are not published.
+To improve, they could reference literature in which their risk models have been published, e.g. refer to (Rodriguez et al. 2025) There should also be evidence of a sincere attempt to map out risk models as much as possible.

 Quotes:

-“[Critical Capability Levels] can be determined by identifying and analyzing the main foreseeable paths through which a model could cause severe harm, and then defining the CCLs as the minimal set of capabilities a model must possess to do so.” (p.
-2)
+“[Critical Capability Levels] are determined by identifying and analyzing the main foreseeable paths through which a model could result in severe harm: we then define the CCLs as the minimal set of capabilities a model must possess to do so.” (p.
+4)

 1.3.2 Risk modeling methodology (40%) 9%